tidyverse/tidyverse.org/content/blog/rlang-1-0-0-errors/index.md

 </div>

 In all bullet lists, the main error message (the error header in rlang terms) is indicated with a "!" sign.
-This makes it easy to skim for error headers in a stuffy R output.
+This makes it easy to skim for error headers in a long R output.

 ## Displaying the erroring function